 Allow soap to cool completely before removing it from the mould.
 For some bases, this may take up to a few days (even weeks).
 Some soaps are ready in a couple of hours.
 You can put soap in the refrigerator also, but never in the freezer.

 Finally, some folks like to lightly spray olive oil into the moulds to make it easier to get the soap out.
 I have found that the olive oil is a godsend.
 You don’t have any trouble getting the soap out and as a bonus, olive oil is very good for the skin!
 Win win!

-Creative ideas and cosmic “coincidences” can all contribute to a satisfying magickal experience and improve your quality of life.
+Creative ideas and cosmic “coincidences” can all contribute to a satisfying magickal experience.
 Be open to these experiences and find bliss.